saintskeeper/morgana-agent-protocol/README.md

 ### 🤝 Contributing

-Want to improve Claude Code Configuration?
+Want to improve Morgana Agent Protocol?

 1. Fork the repository
 2. Create a feature branch